MuchenZhang/ml/index.md

 ## Project Goals

-1. In terms of accuracy, our goal is to achieve an accuracy of at least 80% when classifying habitability for the exoplanets.
-We chose 80% because that would give insights into how correct the model is without exceeding the scope of what is possible.
-Depending on how many features we use when classifying exoplanets as habitable, an 80% accuracy may be too high, but for now we want to aim for it.
+1. Accuracy: our goal is to achieve an accuracy of at least 80%.
+This will give insights into how correct the model is without exceeding the scope of what is possible.
-2. In terms of precision, our goal is to achieve a precision of at least .7 when classifying habitability for the exoplanets.
-We want to ensure that there is high confidence when classifying a planet as habitable or inhabitable, but we understand that there can be false positives.
+2. Precision: our goal is to achieve a precision of at least .7 We want to ensure that there is high confidence when classifying a planet, but we understand that there can be false positives.
-3. In terms of recall, our goal is to achieve a recall of at least .75 when classifying habitability for the exoplanets.
+3. Recall: our goal is to achieve a recall of at least .75.
 We want to make sure the model correctly identifies a majority of habitable exoplanets and reduce the chances of missing habitable candidates.
-4. In terms of F1-Score, our goal is to achieve a F1-Score of at least .7 when classifying habitability for the exoplanets.
+4. F1-Score: our goal is to achieve a F1-Score of at least .7.
 This would keep balance between precision and recall but still minimize false positives and negatives.

+## Works Cited

+1. Basak, S., et al. "Habitability Classification of Exoplanets: A Machine Learning Insight." *The European Physical Journal Special Topics*, vol. 230, no. 9, 2021, pp. 2005-2023. *SpringerLink*, doi:10.1140/epjs/s11734-021-00203-z.
+Accessed 4 Oct.
+2024.

+2. "Importance of Feature Scaling." *Scikit-learn*, scikit-learn developers, https://scikit-learn.org/stable/auto_examples/preprocessing/plot_scaling_importance.html.
+Accessed 4 Oct.
+2024.

+3. "KNN." *Scikit-learn*, scikit-learn developers, https://scikit-learn.org/stable/modules/neighbors.html.
+Accessed 4 Oct.
+2024.

+4. "Neural Networks." *PyTorch Tutorials*, PyTorch, https://pytorch.org/tutorials/beginner/blitz/neural_networks_tutorial.html.
+Accessed 4 Oct.
+2024.

+5. "PCA." *Scikit-learn*, scikit-learn developers, https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html.
+Accessed 4 Oct.
+2024.

+6. "Support Vector Machines." *Scikit-learn*, scikit-learn developers, https://scikit-learn.org/stable/modules/svm.html.
+Accessed 4 Oct.
+2024.

 ## Contribution Table